vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. Open the **Program.cs** file.

-    A cursory glance will reveal that the **CaveDevice** application is very similar to those used in the preceding labs.
-This version has an increased delay so that messages are sent every 10 seconds: `await Task.Delay(10000);`
+    This simulated device includes a delay between telemetry messages so that messages are sent to IoT hub every 10 seconds: `await Task.Delay(10000);`

 1. On the **Terminal** menu, click **New Terminal**.